 Plenty of bandwidth

-Just like with the other resources, VPSDime is very generous with their bandwidth allowance.
-From 2TB in the basic plan all the way to 12TB in the most advanced one, you get more than enough for a basic, as well as for a more advanced and popular site.
+From 2TB in the basic plan all the way to 12TB in the most advanced one, you get more than enough for a basic, as well as for a more advanced and high-traffic site.

 On top of that, its extra bandwidth packages are very affordable – just $4 for an extra TB of data.